Ryanjso/CS3200-Final-Project/README.md

 The `'/orders'` tab lists all of the `Order`s that have been created so far, and gives the ability to either create a new `Order` or edit an existing `Order`.
 By editing an individual `Order`, you are able to view and navigate to all associated `Order` `Item`s.

 The `/items` tab lists all of the `Item`s that have been created so far, and gives the ability to either create a new `Item` or edit an existing `Item`.
 By editing an individual `Item`, you are able to view change the associated `User` and `Order`, as well as the individual `Item` information.

+# How to run locally

+1. open a terminal window and navigate to the `server` folder

+    a. run `npm i --save` to install missing npm packages (only needs to be done the first time)

+    b. create a `.env` file in the `server` folder and add credentials for the database connection.
+Feel free to use the following:

+    ```
+    MONGO_USERNAME = willandryan
+    MONGO_PASSWORD = HIAA2OyNXmZ0VXVL
+    ```

+    b. run `nodemon`

+2. Once the server is running, keep the tab open in your terminal so the server stays alive and open a second tab in the terminal and navigate to the `pizza-app` folder, which contains the angular project

+    a. type `ng serve` and the angular app will go live on at `localhost:4200`

+Done!

+The database is a remotely hosted MongoDB databse, to switch the database to your own, please update the `db.js` file in the `server` folder with a link to your database and an updated `MONGO_USERNAME` and `MONGO_PASSWORD` in the `.env` file